dji-sdk/Mobile-SDK-Doc/source/cn/introduction/component-guide-camera.md

 </table>

-For still images, DIJ cameras typically support JPEG (compressed) and DNG (RAW).
+For still images, DIJ cameras typically support JPEG (compressed) and DNG (RAW) image formats.
 Cameras can also capture in JPEG + RAW, saving two images for each shot.

 For video, only the Zenmuse X5 RAW supports capturing raw video.
 RAW video files are so large, the camera has a solid state drive (SSD).
 All cameras support compressed formats MP4 (MPEG – 4 AVC) and MOV (H.264).